Factbox: What are the articles of impeachment Trump may face?

 The Constitution states that a president can be impeached for “Treason, Bribery, or other high Crimes and Misdemeanors.”

+Barry Berke, a lawyer for the Judiciary Committee’s Democrats, on Monday signaled a potential retreat from describing Trump’s conduct as bribery.
+During a public hearing, Berke instead repeatedly referred to Trump’s behavior as an abuse of power.

-Some legal experts have argued that rather than charge Trump with bribery based on his Ukraine dealings, House Democrats should frame his conduct more broadly as abuse of power.
+Some legal experts have argued that rather than charge Trump with bribery based on his Ukraine dealings, House Democrats should frame his conduct more broadly as abuse of power like Berke did on Monday.

 Political bribery is a narrowly defined crime under U.S. law, and Trump’s fellow Republicans are likely to argue that Democrats cannot prove that Trump committed that offense.